Exploration of Quantum Computer Power Side-Channels: Treat Model

 \subsubsection{Basis Pulse Library}

 The set of basis pulses of all basis gates is needed for scheduling.
 We refer to the set of pulses that defines all basis gates as {\em basis pulse library}.
 The information on basis pulses is provided by IBM Quantum for all their quantum devices.
 Notice that IBM Quantum also supports the so-called {\em custom pulse gates}, which allows users to perform gates calibrated with arbitrary pulses~\cite{ibm_custom_gate}, and these gates are not changed in the transpilation and scheduling process.
-However, more work and a deeper understanding are needed for the correct utilization of this feature, and for most use cases, custom pulse gates are not needed.
-Therefore, in our assumption, we assume that the victim circuits do not contain any custom pulse gates.
+However, for most use cases, custom pulse gates are not needed.
+Therefore, in our work, we assume that the victim circuits do not contain any custom pulse gates.